Jason is a globally recognized leader in the field of Chinese medicine and has practiced for over 15 years in Boulder, Colorado.

 I primarily use urine collection with a provocation agents to help identify possible heavy metal toxicity.
 However I will also on some occasions use hair analysis to follow the progress of our treatment.

 Although not necessarily alternative, I find Western medical blood panels to be extremely helpful in understanding the complex relationships in the human body.
 I wait encourage patients to bring in all testing that they have gathered over the years, because many times there are small details that have been overlooked.
+I can order most mainstream lab tests and often recommend certain tests that are not included in basic workups that can help pinpoint what the core issues are.

 There are a couple of expensive heart panels that I use helping to evaluating potential risk for heart disease.
 Although markers such as for inflammation are looked at, most important is the very detailed look at cholesterol which goes far beyond the overly simplistic total cholesterol, HDL, and LDL.
 As it is very clear now, one can have low cholesterol and be more of a risk for heart disease than someone who has high cholesterol.
 This kind of test looks at all the various particle sizes and risk factors that more correctly identify risk.